TechnicalPursuit/TIBET/README.md

 ### TIBET is markup-centric.
 Tags are the focal point of development in TIBET.
-In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity.
-TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad range of reusable functionality in the form of modular, intelligent tag bundles.
+In TIBET, tags are smart macros, macros you create, combine, and connect to create web applications of any scope and complexity.

+With TIBET a small group of JavaScript developers can support a much larger team using markup, significantly scaling up development while improving maintainability.

 ### TIBET is zero-server.
-TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need to run your application.
+TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to when they need to run your application, greatly reducing user downtime.

-You can couple TIBET with any HTTP or WebDAV server...or zero server.
-TIBET can boot directly from the file system, localStorage, or IndexedDB.
-Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP or WebDAV.
+TIBET also lets you minimize the load on your servers and networks, improving the scalability and efficiency of your web applications.

 ### TIBET is zero-reload.
 The entire TIBET platform, from our tag set to our IDE, is engineered to eliminate reload cycles.
-With TIBET's tools the changes you make to your JavaScript, HTML, and CSS are reflected instantly without the need to reload.
-These changes can then be persisted or rolled back as needed.
+With TIBET's tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without reload delays.

+Without the overhead of reload thousands of times a day your development process "flows" far more efficiently.

 # Installation

 1. Install Node.js version 0.10 or greater from http://nodejs.org/
 2. Install TIBET globally using the `npm` command:<br/>
 <pre>
   npm install -g tibet